nmdollhopf/team1_wine_project/README.md

 Because red and white wines have very different flavor profiles, each is rated solely amongst others of their type.
 For example, a given amount of sweetness could be a negative for a red wine but a positive for a white wine.
 Therefore, in asking our question, we keep the red and white wines separate and run models for each.

 ### Model 1
-The first idea is to start simple; with all numerical data, a linear regression presents itself as well-suited for such.
+The first idea is to start simple.
+With all numerical data, a linear regression presents itself as well-suited for such.
+(Code is available in [wineRegression.R](wineRegression.R).)

 #### Method
 In a linear regression, weights are applied linearly to features to predict target values.
 The `R` built-in `lm()` function was used to perform a multiple linear regression with an ordinary least squares fitting scheme.
 The regression was primarily attempted using all physico-chemical features to predict quality; further regressions were also applied using subsets of the features.
 All quality ratings were used as outputs.

 The regression was performed on both unscaled and scaled data, the latter using a Box-Cox power transformation.
-A Box-Cox transformation uses a scaling factor, `lambda`, applied in a power law (or logarithm) to each data point to normalize the features to a mean of 0 and standard deviation of 1.
+A Box-Cox transformation uses a scaling factor, `lambda`, applied in a power law (or logarithm for some values) to each data point to normalize the features to a mean of 0 and standard deviation of 1.
 The data was not split into separate training and testing subsets.

 #### Results